 Defines the land use types and structure uses upon which Impact and Level of Service Fees are assessed.
+For a complete breakdown of what types of structures are in each group refer to Table A-1.

 • System-Wide C&E: